axibase/atsd/sql/examples/filter-by-date.md

 ## Query Multiple Intervals with `OR`

-The query may select multiple intervals using the `OR` operator.
+The query can select multiple intervals using the `OR` operator.

 ```sql
 SELECT datetime, value